OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/index.md

 Each of the orange boxes is a computation.
-The four "render" computations are all rendering the same scene, and will normally be placed on different physical machines. "dispatch" handles dispatching the scene description to each render, and "merge" merges the rendered outputs into a single image.
-Dispatch and merge will usually be placed on the same machine as one of the render computations.
+The four "render" computations (we call this computation as "**mcrt**" computation) are all rendering the same scene, and will normally be placed on different physical machines. "dispatch" handles dispatching the scene description to each render, and "merge" merges the rendered outputs into a single image.
+Dispatch and merge will usually be placed on the same machine as one of the mcrt computations.
 Arrows between the boxes represent messages.

 The ***client*** is similar to the computations, in that it sends and receives messages.
 Unlike the computations, it is not created by Arras : it is part of the application that is using Arras.
 The client code begins by asking Arras to create a session : Arras responds with a network connection that the client can use to send to and receive from the session.
 Then the client starts sending input data to the session in the form of messages, and receiving results (also as messages).
 A client application can have any number of sessions running at any one time.